If you like this, please share

 Nelson transport: $15 pp one way

 Skydive: After your canyoning trip you will either drive or get driven from Marahau to Skydive Abel Tasman in Motueka for a 16,500ft skydive.
-Note: if the weather conditions are not suitable for a skydive it might be rescheduled for another day.
+Note: depending on the time of year and / or conditions, your skydive might be scheduled for another day.